Ultimate Guide to Practicing Medicine in Canadaby Dr. Kayla Wolofsky

-Here is a big picture overview of how to practice medicine abroad in Canada.
-Our later posts detail province-specific information for Ontario, British Columbia, and Quebec (the provinces with the most immigrants).
+Here’s a big picture overview of how to practice medicine abroad in Canada.
+Our later posts detail province-specific information for Ontario, British Columbia, and Quebec.

 Notably, Family Medicine physicians boarded through the American Board of Family Medicine (ABFM) can benefit from reciprocity agreements with Canada.
 This agreement allows an ABFM diplomate to directly seek certification in Canada without additional examinations.

-Most American physicians will initially obtain a provisional license allowing them to practice medicine in their specialty with clinical supervision for 12-18 months.
+Depending on the province, US trained physicians may need to obtain a provisional license allowing them to practice medicine in their specialty with clinical supervision for 12-18 months.
 The supervisor should hold a full license in your specialty and will review a handful of your clinical cases on a monthly basis.
 They will serve as a mentor to educate you on local resources and practices.
 In general, supervision is more helpful than onerous.